RENO Software Features

 Flexible Array of Results with Multiple Display Options

 RENO allows you to execute/simulate your flowchart models to generate a wide variety of results, including averages, sums, arrays and minimum/maximum values.
 Results can be displayed during the execution/simulation, in spreadsheets, in the flowchart and/or in plots.

 Sensitivity Analysis and Optimization

-The Sensitivity Analysis feature allows you to vary one or two constants across analyses/simulation runs based on the starting, ending and increment values that you specify.
+The Sensitivity Analysis feature allows you to vary one or two variables across simulation runs based on the starting, ending and increment values that you specify.
 In addition, the software can automatically perform multiple runs to determine the value that minimizes or maximizes a particular result.